dongyx/hardv/README.md

 it prints the content of the `Q` field, then the user is required to copy the `A` field exactly.
-If the answer is correctly copied, this mod notifies `hardv` that the user is able to recall the card.
+If the answer is correctly copied, this mod notifies HardV that the user is able to recall the card.
-If the answer is incorrectly copied, this mod notifies `hardv` that the user is unable to recall the card.
+If the answer is incorrectly copied, this mod notifies HardV that the user is unable to recall the card.
-The user can type `!` to skip the card, and this mod notifies `hardv` to update nothing.
+The user can type `!` to skip the card, and this mod notifies HardV to update nothing.

 We create a shell script named `/usr/loca/bin/recite` with the following content and make it executable.